 A nice conversational flow might be most productive if you next tie in the science of the bigger picture.
 As I’ve covered, fertility is not just a women’s issue.
-It is the responsibility of both men and women to make sure they are on the right track toward a healthy family.
+It is the responsibility of both men and women to ensure they are on the right track toward a healthy family.
 But again, culture butts its head here.

 Check it out:

-What’s more, so many rules that are widely perceived as female-specific actually apply to men as well.
+What’s more, so many rules that are widely perceived as female-specific apply to men as well.
 While women cross over into the realm of “advanced maternal age” around 35, it’s coming into focus that dad’s age can also impact pregnancy outcomes and children.
-Specifically, studies have shown that babies born to dads who are 45 years or older influences whether mom has a shorter gestation period more than dads in the range of 25-34 (10).*
+Specifically, studies have shown that babies born to dads who are 45 years or older influence whether mom has a shorter gestation period than dads in the range of 25-34 (10).*

 3. It’s more than just physical.